 Carex amphibola, or Creek Sedge, is a highly adaptable sedge with an ornamental, fountain-shaped form.
 Flowering stems rise above the bright green foliage in late spring.
-Creek Sedge is a good ground cover choice for shaded sites with moist or medium …
+Creek Sedge is a good ground cover choice for shaded sites with moist soil …

 Carex amphibola, or Creek Sedge, is a highly adaptable sedge with a low-growing, fountain-shaped form, and flowering stems that rise slightly above the glossy green foliage in late spring.
-The tidy clumps can be planted as ground cover in shaded sites with moist soil, or as edging in a shade garden.
+The tidy clumps can be planted as ground cover or an edging in shaded sites with moist soil.
 When planted in areas with more sun, the soil needs to be consistently moist, as this sedge will tolerate some sun, but does not like dry soil.
 Found growing in deciduous forests in low moist areas, Creek Sedge is semi-evergreen in milder climates.
 This deer resistant sedge is a host plant for some skipper butterflies, and the seeds are eaten by turtles.

 Native plants can be grown outside of their native range in the appropriate growing conditions.
 This map shows the native range, as well as the introduced range, of this species.